Integration tests are the best

 In complex domains there is, regardless of the approach, a vast number of states to test and it's difficult to achieve coverage of a high percentage of states.
 Even if you have high line-of-code coverage, this is just the beginning.
 Have you tested every line with enough different values?

 Unless you have truly massive engineering resources, you'll be forced to test a representative sample of users' concerns.
-As mentioned in my last post, you can maximize the benefits of these tests by building good abstractions such that those tests interpolate and generalize well to other untested or unknown values.
+You can maximize the benefits of these tests by building good abstractions such that those tests interpolate and generalize well to other untested or unknown values.

 Breaking code out into small units can sometimes prevent building those well fitted abstractions.

-Integration tests will allow you to improve internals, more easily refactor how smaller units fit together, without having to get rid of or rewrite tests and with the safety and protection of having those representative tests in place on the outside.
-This promotes evolution of internals.
+Good integration tests will allow you to improve internals, easily refactor how smaller units fit together, without having to get rid of or rewrite tests and with the safety and protection of having those representative tests in place.
+This promotes improvements of internals and of how the parts fit together.

 With representative integration tests, if one sub component changes in a way that affects what is sent to another sub-component and that second sub component didn't have test coverage for those new values, the new value will automatically flow through the second sub component.
 The integration test can catch cross component regressions automatically whereas with unit tests you might have to manually add more coverage to the second unit you are not working on in order to reflect the new values the first component will be sending to it.
 I find it's very rare that an engineer will bother to do that, so often the regressions on cross feature interactions are missed.